 For more information please contact one of our Personal Bankers today at 585-394-4260.

-Advisory Services are offered though OBS Financial Services, Inc., a Registered Investment Advisor with the SEC.
+Advisory Services are offered through OBS Financial Services, Inc., a Registered Investment Advisor with the SEC.
 Investments are not bank deposits, are not obligations of, or guaranteed by Canandaigua National Bank & Trust, and are not FDIC insured.
 Investments are subject to investment risks, including possible loss of principal amount invested.